PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 If you are satisfied with the pipeline's performance, you can directly integrate and deploy it.
 If not, you can also use your private data to **fine-tune the models in the pipeline online**.

 ### 2.2 Local Experience
-Before using the Document Scene Information Extraction v3 pipeline locally, please ensure you have installed the PaddleX wheel package following the [PaddleX Local Installation Guide](../../../installation/installation_en.md).
+Before using the PP-ChatOCRv3 pipeline locally, please ensure you have installed the PaddleX wheel package following the [PaddleX Local Installation Guide](../../../installation/installation_en.md).

 A few lines of code are all you need to complete the quick inference of the pipeline.
 Using the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/contract.pdf), taking the PP-ChatOCRv3-doc pipeline as an example: